-In addition to the \$643,000 in cash and cash equivalents, the Company held \$8.7 million in short-term investments on March 31, 2016.
-Cash and short-term investments totaled \$9.3 million as at March 31, 2016 compared to \$10.4 million as at December 31, 2015.
+In addition to the \$848,000 in cash and cash equivalents, the Company held \$7.0 million in short-term investments on September 30, 2016.
+Cash and short-term investments totaled \$7.9 million as at September 30, 2016 compared to \$10.4 million as at December 31, 2015.
+The Company had working capital of \$7.6 million as at September 30, 2016.

-Western is an exploration stage enterprise.
+Western is an exploration stage company.
 As at the date of this report, the Company has not earned any production revenue.
 It depends heavily on its working capital balance and its ability to raise funds through capital markets to finance its operations.
+Although the Company expects that the current working capital balance will be sufficient to fund anticipated operating activities in the near term, it will require significant additional funding to complete the development and construction of the Casino mine.